What is ANCA-Associated Vasculitis (AAV)? | TAVNEOS® (avacopan)

 What can I expect with treatment?

-Remission Absence of GPA or MPA symptoms
+Remission Absence of GPA or MPA signs and symptoms, on or off treatment

 Hypothetical TAVNEOS® (avacopan) patient